mezis/mezis.github.com/_drafts/learning-part-2.md

 </figure>

-The only conclusion so far is that independently of the network size, we observe a "hockey stick" convergence pattern; hitting the first plateau takes roughtly 1 minute for a network of size 8, and that increases by roughly 50% for each doubling of the network size.
+The only conclusion so far is that independently of the network size, we observe a "hockey stick" convergence pattern; hitting the first plateau takes roughly 1 minute for a network of size 8, and that increases by roughly 50% for each doubling of the network size.

-Differentiating those curves, and plotting the _speed_ of convergence (variation of RMSE per unit of time), makes the result more readable:
+Differentiating those curves, and plotting the _speed_ of convergence (variation of RMSE per unit of time), makes this result more readable:

 <figure>
   <img src="/public/2014-10-learning/training-speed-multiple-layouts.png"/>
 </figure>

-> XXX explain!
+Each point here is the training speed (in ∆RMSE/second) for a network and a given epoch.
+The points cluster to low, negative values on the left, as RMSE goes down quickly at first; the then cluster around zero while staying negative on average, as RMSE keeps going down, albeit more slowly.
+Asymtotically, the average speed is zero, although all networks will exhibit noise, and fluctuate around their optimum.

-The hockey stick does end around 60s for size 8 and 90s for size 16.
-The "dip" at size 16, around the 180s mark, is clearly visible.
+The hockey stick does end around 60 seconds for size 8 and 90 seconds for size
+16. The "dip" at size 16, around the 180 second mark, is clearly visible.

 Unfortunately, the larger networks are still converging at the end of our time period; we can't easily derive for how many epochs, or for how much time, we